Ambe-Mbong-Nwi/React-Js-Projects/MyFirstReact_TodoList/README.md

 - This is a reactive Todo List.
 - To run file, on your terminal use the command 'npm install' to download the node_modules folder
 - When the delete button is clicked, a pop-up is displayed.
-- To close htis pop-up you can use either of the two buttons or click on the backdrop.
+- To close this pop-up you can use either of the two buttons or click on the backdrop.

 ## Screenshots